Azure/azure-kusto-microhack1/README.md

 This time, we will ingest data from an Azure Storage account.
 We will ingest two datasets:

 1. Logistics telemetry data.
 This time, the table will be named: `LogisticsTelemetryHistorical`
-2. Data on New York City Taxi rides, which will be used for Microhack.
+2. Data on New York City Taxi rides, which will be used for Microhack 2.
 This table will be called: `NYCTaxiRides`

 With the "Try new Get Data" layout enabled on the top menu bar, select the "Get data" segment to get started.